koute/stdweb/README.md

 3. Go into `examples/todomvc` and start the example using one of these commands:

-    * Compile to [WebAssembly] using Rust's native WebAssembly backend (requires Rust nightly!):
+    * Compile to [WebAssembly] using Rust's native WebAssembly backend:

           $ cargo web start --target=wasm32-unknown-unknown